novix-sa/Pyplan/docs/Quick Start.md

 The first one is by clicking on the **"Run"** button that you will finde in the Code Tab  after selecting a node.
 The same result can be obtained by pressing **<Ctrl + Return>** when editing the code.
 This will show/update the console output resulting of evaluating the node.
 ![enter image description here](http://img.pyplan.org/Quick_start_eval1.png) Try adding `Print('Hello World')`in the first line before the result definition.
 Run the node and check the console output.
-You will find this functionality useful for inspecting intermediate values in your calculations.
+You will find this Printing functionality useful for inspecting intermediate values in your calculations.

 The second alternative is, after selecting the node, pressing **<Ctrl + E>**.
 In this case a more complete window is open showing
 ![enter image description here](http://img.pyplan.org/Quick_start_ctrl+E.png)